 Multiyear Grants

 In addition to the provision of general support, another best practice among foundations is the provision of multi-year grants.
 Multi-year grants give assurance to nonprofit organizations that they will have working capital going forward.
 This is especially helpful when it comes to hiring staff.
 Too often, nonprofits are unable to provide assurance to potential hires that they can offer salaries beyond one year, and this can reduce the pool of qualified candidates.
-In 2023 45% of FFF’s grants budget and 24% of grants awarded were multi-year grants.
-We aspire to increase this percentage.
+In 2025, 50% of FFF’s grants budget and 26% of grants awarded were multi-year grants.

 Number of Multi-year Grants as a Percentage of the Total Number of Grants Made